 In applying the sequential test, local planning authorities should consult and take the advice of the EA on the distribution of flood risk and the availability of flood defences in their areas.
-Flood defences for most new housing developments should be designed and constructed to protect against a flood with an annual probability of 1% for fluvial flooding and 0.5% for coastal flooding (for a period of 50 years).
-Commercial and industrial development should aim to achieve the same minimum standard of defence.
+Flood defences for most new housing developments should be designed and constructed to protect against a flood with an annual probability of 1% for fluvial flooding and 0.5% for coastal flooding taking into account climate change (for a period of 100 years).
+Commercial and industrial development should aim to achieve the same minimum standard of defence (over a period of approximately 60 years).

-As part of this SFRA, PPS25 Decision Flow Charts have been produced using the information given in the sequential test (table 7.2a).
+This links to PPS25 Decision Flow Charts that have been produced using the information given in the sequential test.
 The flow charts can be followed by planning officers, potential developers and members of the public to assess at a strategic level the flood risk to a piece of land.
-They clearly indicate whether a piece of land would require a specific and detailed Flood Risk Assessment to be provided with a planning application and are designed to provide a robust and consistent system for assessing flood risk anywhere within W&PBC.
-The PPS25 Decision Flow Charts can be found in Appendix D. There is a flow chart for each of the Vulnerability Classifications given in table 7.1a.
+They clearly indicate whether a piece of land would require a specific and detailed FRA to be provided with a planning application and are designed to provide a robust and consistent system for assessing flood risk anywhere within W&PBC area.
+The PPS25 Decision Flow Charts can be found in Appendix D. There is a flow chart for each of the Vulnerability Classifications given in table 7.4.